Jiff21/qa/README.md

 ###### Caveats
 \* Technically a couple other things like Webdriver, Unittest, Hamcrest and Selenium were also used.
 And inevitably a more stuff will be added and I may not change the name.

+\*\* I'm not running Applitools with this command as you need account credentials for it to work.
+If you want to run visual tests fill out qa/accounts.py EYES_API_KEY variable and uncomment run step in makefile.